 5. TAKE MINI BREAKS THROUGHOUT THE DAY

-Even when it feels like you have no time, taking even 5 minutes to step away from your devices is essential to clearing your head—read: taking a walk around the block or having a sip of water.
+Even when it feels like you have no time, taking even 5 minutes to step away from your devices is essential to clear your head—read: taking a walk around the block or having a sip of water.
 You can expect the quality of your decision-making to improve as a result.

 6. IMPLEMENT A HEADPHONES RULE

-If you work in office, it can be tempting to drop by your coworkers’ desks whenever you need them.
+If you work in an office, it can be tempting to drop by your coworkers’ desks whenever you need them.
 This can be super disruptive—as a way to signal when people are doing heads-down, highly focused work, use headphones, and respect that policy company-wide.

 7. CREATE A CLUTTER-FREE ZONE

 Make a conscious effort to keep your desk or workspace clean and organized—chaos breeds chaos.
-Adding personal, well-considered touches makes it a space you want to be in, and creates a vibe conducive to doing your best work.
+Adding personal, well-considered touches makes it a space you want to be in and creates a vibe conducive to doing your best work.